JiayiChen05/Predicting-Loan-Payback/README.md

 Models are evaluated on the validation set using:
 - Accuracy
 - ROC-AUC (primary metric)
+- Confusion Matrix

 Among all tested models, the Random Forest classifier achieves the strongest overall performance and is chosen for final prediction.

+---

+## Confusion Matrix Interpretation
+Random Forest shows:
+- High True Positives (In this case, it is correctly predicted successful repayments)
+- Reasonable ability to detect defaults despite imbalance
+- Lower False Positive Rate compared to KNN
+Therefore, this suggests Random Forest is the most reliable model for risk-sensitive financial applications.

 ---